FedericoCampe8/CoCoS/MAS_CPU/README.txt

 1) TRANSLATE atom_type AA x y z:
    This constraint translate the peptide considering the atom “atom_type” (i.e., N, C, CA, O, and H) of the AAth amino-acid into the position x, y, z.
+   When this constraint is enabled, SEED constraint is will not be activated (see below).
 2) ATOM_GRID path:
    This constraints enables the “atom_grid” constraint.
    Docking is performed checking clashes between the atoms of the peptide and the atoms specified in the pdb file indicated in path.